GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 about your issue.

 {% Aside %}
-As a developer in the EU, if you have concerns related to the Platform To Business (P2B) regulations in Europe, you can raise them by filing through the [One Stop Support contact form][page-oss-form].
+As a developer in the European Union, if you have concerns related to the Platform To Business (P2B) regulations in Europe, you can raise them by filing through the [One Stop Support contact form][page-oss-form].
 {% endAside %}

 [doc-dpp]: /docs/webstore/program-policies